fraca98/WithingsFlutter/README.md

 * callbackUrlScheme: the callbackUrlScheme, in our example `'example'`

 This will open a web view where user will be able to input his Withings credentials and login.
 After the login, the web view will close and the method will return a `WithingsCredentials?` instance that contains the credentials to be used to make requests to the Withings Web API via `withings_flutter`.
-In particular, `withingsCredentials.userID` contains the Withings user id of the user that just authorized `withings_flutter`, `withingsCredentials.withingsAccessToken` contains the Withings access token, and `withingsCredentials.withingsRefreshToken` contains the Withings refresh token.
+In particular, `withingsCredentials.userID` contains the Withings user id of the user that just authorized `withings_flutter`, `withingsCredentials.withingsAccessToken` contains the Withings access token, `withingsCredentials.withingsRefreshToken` contains the Withings refresh token and `withingsCredentials.expires` defines the access token expiry delay in seconds.

 > :warning: The credentials are not stored automatically somewhere in a persistent way.
 You must manage such crendentials according to your strategy.